-Once hazardous conditions or unsafe work practices are identified, it's important that the supervisor makes sure they are eliminated or reduced as soon as possible.
-To do this, one or a combination of the following three hazard control strategies should be used.
+Once hazardous conditions or unsafe behaviors are identified, it's important that the supervisor makes sure they are eliminated or reduced as soon as possible.
+To do this, one or a combination of the control strategies within the "Hierarchy of Controls" should be used.

-The idea behind this hierarchy is that the control methods at the top of the list are potentially more effective and protective than those at the bottom.
-Following the hierarchy normally leads to the implementation of inherently safer systems, ones where the risk of illness or injury has been substantially reduced.
-Let's take a closer look at the hierarchy of control strategies.
+The "big idea" behind this hierarchy is that the control methods at the top of the list are potentially more effective and protective than those at the bottom.
+Following the hierarchy of controls leads to the implementation of inherently safer workplace environments, where the risk of illness or injury has been substantially reduced.

 When considering engineering controls, you should think about the feasibility, costs, and ease of implementation of replacing or redesigning the equipment.
 OSHA expects your employer to consider these first three control strategies before employing administrative controls or personal protective equipment (PPE).